By Lisa Stone | 10 September 2019

 Most patient testimonials state that no pain killers were required after the procedure, and also, reduction of pain was experienced immediately, an improvement as compared to before treatment.

-There are few side effects associated with stem cell therapy when utilizing the patient’s own cells.
-Although typically considered safe, common side effects of stem cell therapy for arthritis, for example, may include temporary swelling and pain.
-Homework needs to be done on clinics to ensure cells are meticulously screened to eliminate any possibility of infection or impurity.
+There are few side effects when utilizing the patient’s own cells.
+Although typically considered safe, common side effects of stem cell therapy for arthritis, e.g., may include temporary swelling and pain.
+Careful evaluation should be done on clinics to ensure cells are meticulously screened to eliminate any possibility of infection or impurity.

 A Typical Procedure